Baked Goat Cheese

 It’s more versatile than that though and can be used for a fancy holiday appetizer as well!

-I’ll dig into to some topping options for the dip, but for a standard base, I like to use crispy bacon and dates which gives some saltiness and sweetness to the dip that makes it super addictive.
+I’ll dig into some topping options for the dip, but for a standard base, I like to use crispy bacon and dates which give some saltiness and sweetness to the dip that makes it super addictive.

 Need a dip recipe?
 Look no further!